 Everyone has their own ways of expressing emotions and reacting to life circumstances.
 If your emotions feel out of control or you have a hard time coming down from those emotions, then those big feelings could indicate that you are suffering from emotional dysregulation or Borderline Personality Disorder.

-Therapy Can Help Regulate Emotional Intensity
+Therapy Can Help Regulate Intense Emotions

 Emotional dysregulation is when a person experiences intense emotions they are unable to manage in constructive ways.
 This often results in impulsive or emotional actions that cause pain and problems to the person struggling as well as their family, friends and peers.